 Athens airport is about 12 miles (19kms) east of the city center, but about 19 miles (30kms) by road because of the hilly terrain.

 Athens International Airport has its own Metro station, on Line 3 of the Athens Metro.
 Trains run every 30 minutes from 5.30am-11.30pm and take about 40-45 minutes to central Athens.
 The airport Metro station is at the eastern end of Line 3.
-The western terminus is at Monastiraki Square, with the previous stop being Syntagma Square.
-Be sure to check current information on times and fares at the Athens Metro website.
+If you're going to Piraeus you can change at Monastiraki.
+Be sure to check current information on times and fares at the Athens Urban Rail Transport website.

 The station at the airport is shared by the suburban train service, although this goes to the Larisis train station in Athens which is not as convenient for the city centre.
 The suburban trains do run slightly later, though, if you miss the last Metro, and some services go all the way to Piraeus.